 So what was the original Christianity?
 On this point the Bible is amazingly unobscured; early Christianity was Judaism.
 Jesus was called “Rabbi,” and his teachings weren’t too far distant from Hillel and others near his generation.
 Paul of Tarsus, who pointed the nascent religion towards its evolution into Catholicism, was also Jewish.
 Following his faith in resurrection, some early Christians moved into the direction of eventual ritualism.
 The fancy hats of the papacy, it is fair to say, were never in the minds of Jesus or Paul.
 Not even Peter.
 Modern religions, even the primitivist movements, cannot reclaim the Christianity of the first century.
 That religion does not fit into a world of Internet, cell phones, and automobiles, let alone presidential candidates with wealth befitting King Herod.
 Let’s just grow up and admit where we are.

-Posted in Bible, Civil Religion, Current Events, Popular Culture, Posts, Sects
+Posted in American Religion, Bible, Current Events, Popular Culture, Posts, Sects

 Tagged civil religion, Deism, Jesus, Judaism, Mitt Romney, Mormonism, New Jersey Star-Ledger, Paul, politicians, Thomas Jefferson, Tom Deignan, William Howard Taft